tomrusteze/esphome-esp-now/README.md

 - Each node can run multiple lights.
 - Nodes can either use their WiFi connection provided by esphome(Connecting to an Access Point or Setting up an Access point.
 See the [documentation](https://esphome.io/components/wifi.html)) or no Wi-Fi connection at all, which is in the ```light.yaml``` example.
 This must be initialized by ```MeshRC::setupwifi(${wifichannel});```.
 - Connect the lights to a power supply.
 I have all my lights connected behind a relay, which turns the lights on when they must produce light.
 However, Initialising esp-now takes about a second, so using a power supply, we can easily send the command a little bit later to give esp-now time to initialise and save a lot of power.
 - Light nodes transmit a ping each 10 seconds.
 This is received by the hub and shows a binary sensor with the status of light nodes.
 Very usefull for seeing why some lights do not turn on.
+(THIS CURRENTLY ONLY WORKS RELIABLY FOR ESP8266 BASED NODES)

 ### Communication Protocol
 All messages sent over esp-now are of the form: